Responsible Fireworks Use

 The legal situation

-The various firework laws are covered in more detail in our Firework Laws & Regulations summary, but in brief:
+The various firework laws are covered in more detail in my Firework Laws & Regulations summary, but in brief:

 - You must let your fireworks off by 11pm (but please, consider doing it much earlier) except on November 5th (midnight).